MegMahajan/Devops_Preparations/General/Jenkins.md

 ## Please tell y we are using Master slave configuration.
 ## Can i run job in master instad of Slave.
 ## How do you clean your pipeline
+## how do you handle multiple env in jenkins